 Figure 16.
 Timing details of Write Leveling sequence (DQS - DQS# is capturing CK - CK# low at T1 and CK - CK# high at T2)

-and maintained print of the everlang seculation of mine but of an bus in recoust is surven only of or bus but of the bus many of the bus many
+and maintained print of the everlang seculation of mine but of an bus in recoust is surven only of order but, and extending bus must be diversions, as snown and maintained at this state through out the leveling procedure.